+Because \texttt{x0} has three elements, we are facing a three dimensional optimization problem. \texttt{SANN} will be used to determine its minimum function value.
 Secondly, the problem setup for level L2 has to be defined.
-Again, several settings have to be specified for the \SANN algorithm to be tuned.
-The budget, i.e., the maximum number of function evaluations that can be used by \SANN is specified via \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+Again, several settings have to be specified for the \texttt{SANN} algorithm to be tuned.
+The budget, i.e., the maximum number of function evaluations that can be used by \texttt{SANN} is specified via \texttt{maxit}: